Tracking the opioid crisis: Inside the DEA's secret lab

 Deena Loudon of Olney, Maryland, is among those living with its effects.

-"I truly love sharing Matthew with the world," Loudon says as she flips through pictures of her son.
+"I truly love sharing Matthew with the world," Loudon said as she flipped through pictures of her son.

 But she also recalls his struggles with anxiety, which led him to turn to drugs.
 He started dabbling in them in the 10th grade.
 By the following year, his grades began to fall, and he couldn't keep them high enough to stay in hockey.